Mitra98t/marsnvim/README.md

             └── marsnvim plugins
 ```

-All the `localconfig` folder can be customized at will.
+All the directories and files inside `localconfig` can be customized at will.

 ### 🖋️ Adding and customizing plugins